romainbrenguier/sedmoy/README.md

 For example, here is to compute the total of all entries in the first column of the table named `table`:

 `./sedmoy.sh --input=test1.sdm --add-formula "int t=0; for(int i=0;i<table.height();++i) t += Integer.parseInt(table.cell(0,i)); return t" --table-name "total"  --output test1.csv`

+## Intellij plugin

+To test the plugin, go to module parent and run: `gradle :plugin:runIde`.